shaharv/docs/wiki/C++_coding_conventions.md

 - Every .cpp file should directly include the header files which are needed.
 For example, if `std::string` is used in the .cpp file, the header `<string>` should be included (and not rely on it being included by another header file).
 This rule is enforced automatically by clang-tidy’s `misc-include-cleaner` check.
 - System headers and third-party headers should be included using `<>` while user (implementation) headers should be included with `""`.
 The third party libraries used in the project are marked as “system” (which affect the compiler include search paths).
-- Headers should be organized in include groups according to the following convention:
+- Headers should be organized in include groups according to the following order:
-  * 1. The interface header for this file, if any.
+  * The interface header for this file, if any.
 For example, `Foo.cpp` should include `Foo.h`.
-  * 2. Any headers required for the implementation, including auto-generated headers such as protobuf headers (that are not system headers or third party headers).
+  * Any headers required for the implementation, including auto-generated headers such as protobuf headers (that are not system headers or third party headers).
-  * 3. API headers.
+  * API headers.
-  * 4. Third party headers, such as Arrow, spdlog, etc.
+  * Third party headers, such as Arrow, spdlog, etc.
-  * 5. System headers.
+  * System headers.
 - Each include group should be separated by a newline.
 - Header includes in each include group should be sorted.
 This rule is enforced automatically by clang-tidy’s `llvm-include-order` check.